polilluminato/unibg-pokedex-flutter/README.md

 Moodboard for the UI of the app: [Pokédex on Pinterest](https://www.pinterest.it/polilluminato/pokedex/)

+### Packages

+Here are the most interesting packages used in the development of the application with a brief description:

+* [audioplayers](https://pub.dev/packages/audioplayers): A Flutter plugin to play multiple audio files simultaneously
+* [carousel_slider](https://pub.dev/packages/carousel_slider): A carousel slider widget, support infinite scroll and custom child widget
+* [flutter_animate](https://pub.dev/packages/flutter_animate): Add beautiful animated effects & builders in Flutter, via an easy, customizable, unified API
+* [flutter_slidable](https://pub.dev/packages/flutter_slidable): A Flutter implementation of slidable list item with directional slide actions that can be dismissed
+* [flutter_svg](https://pub.dev/packages/flutter_svg): An SVG rendering and widget library for Flutter, which allows painting and displaying Scalable Vector Graphics 1.1 files
+* [pinch_zoom](https://pub.dev/packages/pinch_zoom): A widget based on Flutter's new Interactive Viewer that makes picture pinch zoom, and return to its initial size and position when released
+* [window_manager](https://pub.dev/packages/window_manager): This plugin allows Flutter desktop apps to resizing and repositioning the window
+* [wolt_modal_sheet](https://pub.dev/packages/wolt_modal_sheet): This package provides a responsive modal with multiple pages, motion animation for page transitions, and scrollable content within each page

 ### Compile

 I used [freezed](https://pub.dev/packages/freezed) to handle the json responses coming back from the API, but the generated `*.freezed.dart` and `*.g.dart` files were not committed, so before starting the project you need to run `build_runner` in order to create them: